Frequently Asked Questions

 Q: Are laundry services available?

 A: Yes.
-Laundry services are available at several hotels, please talk to the reception just after arrival.
-Laundry services are not covered in the tour budget.
+Laundry services are available at many hotels, please talk to the reception just after arrival.
+Laundry services are not covered in the tour budget, and are surprisingly expensive in this part of the world.
+Expect to pay $1-$4 per item washed, there is no bulk washing "per load."

 Clothing and Dress Codes:

-Q: Is there a dress code for entering Orthodox Churches?
+Q: Is there a dress code for entering Churches?

-A: Yes.
-When visiting churches and monasteries, men are asked to wear shoes (not sandals), long pants (not shorts), and to remove hats.
+A: Yes and No. When visiting Orthodox churches and monasteries, men are asked to wear shoes (not sandals), long pants (not shorts), and to remove hats.
 Women are asked to don a wrap-around skirt (provided at most church entrances), and cover their hair and shoulders with a kerchief, shawl, or hat of any kind.
-Be creative!
+But some churches that serve more as tourist destinations rather than places of worship tend not to enforce these dress codes.
+In Catholic churches in Sicily, these general rules also apply.
+In Ethiopia, we remove shoes at the entrance, and if we have one, wear the white prayer cloth called netela.

 Q: Are there any cultural taboos on what to wear?